redwoodjs/redwood/README.md

 ## Roadmap

-We intend to ship v1 in the first quarter of 2021.
+We intend to ship v1 in the fourth quarter of 2021.
 To see all the features we plan on including in Redwood's first major release, you can check out our [Roadmap](https://redwoodjs.com/roadmap).

 A framework like Redwood has a lot of moving parts; the Roadmap is a great way to get a high-level overview of where the framework is relative to where we want it to be.
 And since we link to all of our GitHub project boards, it's also a great way to get involved!